swiftlang/swift-package-manager/Documentation/PackageCollections.md

 - The certificate must not be revoked.
 The certificate authority must support OCSP, which means the certificate must have the "Certificate Authority Information Access" extension that includes OCSP as a method, specifying the responder's URL.
 - The certificate chain is valid and root certificate must be trusted.

+Non-expired, non-revoked Swift Package Collection certificates from [developer.apple.com](https://developer.apple.com) satisfy all of the criteria above.

 ##### Trusted root certificates

 With the `package-collection-sign` tool, the root certificate provided as input for signing a collection is automatically trusted.
 When SwiftPM user tries to add the collection, however,